WickedWampa/JoeAnimeDB/README.md

-# JoeAnimeDB
+# 🍜 JoeAnimeDB

 > **AI-powered anime tracking, recommendations, and Anime Genome analysis.**

-JoeAnimeDB is an offline-first desktop application that learns **your Anime DNA**.
+JoeAnimeDB is an offline-first desktop application that learns your **Anime DNA**.

-Instead of simply tracking what you've watched, JoeAnimeDB analyzes **why** you enjoy certain anime and uses that knowledge to deliver smarter recommendations over time.
+Instead of simply tracking what you've watched, JoeAnimeDB analyzes **why** you enjoy certain anime and uses that knowledge to deliver increasingly personalized recommendations over time.

+Unlike traditional anime trackers, JoeAnimeDB becomes smarter as your library grows.

 ---